How I treat Logo

 • Transfuse PRBCs as and when required

-• Phototherapy +/- exchange transfusion for neonates presenting with severe jaundice
+• Phototherapy +/- exchange transfusion

 • Splenectomy:

-• Restores the life-span of red cells to normal and hence cures hemolysis&hyperbilirubinemia.
+• Restores the life-span of red cells to normal and hence cures hemolysis & hyperbilirubinemia.

-• Should be done after 5 years of age except in patients with severe anemia
+• Should be done after 6 years of age except in patients with severe anemia

 • Dehydrated hereditary stomatocytosis is a contraindication for splenectomy, hence this must be ruled out.